Home/Blogs/Why Every Merchant Should Care About Shopify Changelog?

 Staying up to date with every Shopify update can feel overwhelming.
 That's where Huptech Web steps in.
 As a certified Shopify Plus Partner, we know Shopify inside and out.
 Our dedicated team helps you make the most of every change, so your store is always at its best.

-• Custom Shopify Plus Solutions: We design tailored solutions that make the most of Shopify’s newest features, whether you need advanced checkout customizations or a unique, high-converting theme.
+• Custom Shopify Plus Solutions: We design tailored solutions that make the most of Shopify's newest features, whether you need advanced checkout customizations on Checkout Extensibility, a Horizon-based theme build, or a unique, high-converting headless storefront on Hydrogen.

-• Expert Shopify Development: Our developers stay on the leading edge of Shopify’s technology, ensuring your site is optimized, secure, and ready for whatever comes next.
+• Expert Shopify Development: Our developers stay on the leading edge of Shopify's technology, ensuring your site is optimized, secure, running on supported API versions (currently 2026-04), and ready for whatever comes next.

 • Ongoing Support and Strategy: We offer ongoing support and proactive strategies, helping you adjust to every change and keep your eCommerce business growing strong.